darthjee/sinclair/README.md

 ![sinclair](https://raw.githubusercontent.com/darthjee/sinclair/master/sinclair.jpg)

-This gem helps the creation of complex concern with class methods that generates new methods on the fly.
+This gem helps the creation of complex gems/concerns that enables creation of methods on the fly through class methods

 Yard Documentation
 -------------------